ntpinckney/trackmypills/README.md

 This project is licensed under the [MIT License](LICENSE).

-‼️Note: This project is open-source and may be cloned for learning or inspiration.
-Please credit the original author if used in other projects.
+‼️ Note: This project is open-source and can be cloned for learning or inspiration.
+If you use or modify the code in other projects, please credit the original author.